Edward Abbey: Military service and education

 Upon receiving his honorable discharge papers, he sent it back to the department with the words "Return to Sender".
 The FBI took note and added a note to his file which was opened in 1947 when Edward Abbey committed an act of civil disobedience; he posted a letter while in college urging people to rid themselves of their draft cards.
 Abbey was on the FBI's watch-list since then and he was watched throughout his life.
 In 1952, Abbey wrote a letter against the draft in times of peace and again the FBI took notice, writing, "Edward Abbey is against war and military."
 Throughout his life, the FBI took notes, building a profile on Abbey, observing his movements and interviewing many people who knew him.
 Towards the later part of his life, Abbey learned of the FBI's interest in him and said "I'd be insulted if they weren't watching me."

 After graduating, Schmechal and Abbey traveled together to Edinburgh, Scotland, where Abbey spent a year at Edinburgh University as a Fulbright scholar.
 During this time, Abbey and Schmechal separated and ended their marriage.
-In 1951 Abbey began having an affair with Rita Deanin, who in 1952 would become his second wife after he and Schmechal divorced.
+In 1951 Abbey began having an affair with American southwest artist Rita Deanin, who in 1952 would become his second wife after he and Schmechal divorced.
 Deanin and Abbey had two children, Joshua N. Abbey and Aaron Paul Abbey.

 Abbey's master's thesis explored anarchism and the morality of violence, asking the two questions: "To what extent is the current association between anarchism and violence warranted?" and "In so far as the association is a valid one, what arguments have the anarchists presented, explicitly or implicitly, to justify the use of violence?".
 After receiving his master's degree, Abbey spent 1957 at Stanford University on a Wallace Stegner Creative Writing Fellowship.